 - Highly processed snack foods: chips, crackers, buttered microwave popcorn

 - Processed meats: hot dogs, sausages, bologna, salami, prepackaged deli meats, bacon, beef jerky

 - Sugar-sweetened beverages: soda, sweetened fruit juice, sports drinks, energy drinks, sweet tea, sweetened coffee shop drinks

-Additionally, with three plans to choose from, myWW allows you to pick a plan that fits your lifestyle and needs, which may help support long-term compliance.
+With the regular on the diabetes-tailored plan to choose from, WW allows you to pick a plan that fits your lifestyle and needs, which may help support long-term compliance.

-Weight Watchers may be a good option for those with diabetes who are already receiving care from a qualified healthcare provider and looking for additional help with their weight and blood sugar management.
+WW’s diabetes-tailored program may be a good option for those with diabetes who are already receiving care from a qualified healthcare provider and looking for additional help with their weight and blood sugar management.